 The once-wealthy towns fell into a distressing time warp.
 Today, the Cotswolds has become an enchanting part of the world and visitors can have a fascinating time enjoying a harmonious mix of nature and man.

-Planning Your Trip to Cotswolds – Getting There
+Planning Your Trip to Cotswolds – Getting Here

-The Cotswolds is an array of tiny and time-passed villages and bustling towns, nestled in the English countryside and is about two hours by car (in good traffic) west and slightly north of London.
+The Cotswolds is an array of tiny and time-passed villages and bustling towns, nestled in the English countryside.
+There a number of ways to get to the Cotswolds.
+It’s about two hours by car (in good traffic) west and slightly north of London.

 Most of the places are near each other, with Bath about an hour and a half to the south, Stratford-upon-Avon just about half an hour to the north, and Oxford an hour to the east.